Humi-HR/partners-api/v1/employees/get.md

 The `included` attribute contains records that are related to the `Employee`.
 They are available if the request has the `include` query parameter set.
 The value for this query parameter is a comma-separated list, which may contain any combination of the following:

-- `salaries`: To include a list salary details for each employee.
+- `salaries`: To include a list of salary details for each employee.

 #### Salaries